AlfrescoArchive/activiti-cloud-charts/activiti-cloud-full-example/README.md

 # Prerequisites

-Depending on which flavour of Kubernetes you want to run your examples you will need some preparation steps.
-In general you will need to make sure that you have an external DNS service set up to be able to register and access Activiti Cloud Services.
-This usually involve to have a Kubernetes Ingress Controller.
-Look at the following sections about different Cloud Providers and setups before installing the Activiti Cloud Example chart.
+You will need to be able expose services externally.
+The activiti install process is simpler if services are exposed with a wildcard DNS and the DNS is mapped to an ingress in advance of the install.
+This available out of the box with Jenkins-X. You may also have this on your cluster already if you have an Ingress controller and wildcard DNS mapped to it (e.g. Route53).
+We suggest installing an nginx ingress controller and using the free, public nip.io service for DNS.
+This should work for most platforms.

-## Jenkins X
+## Jenkins X Users
-You can get your DNS name by doing
+If you use Jenkins-X you can get your DNS name by doing
 ```
 jx env dev
 jx get urls
 ```
-You’ll see url of the form http://jenkins.jx.<CLUSTER_IP>
+You’ll see url of the form http://jenkins.jx.<CLUSTER_IP>.
+You can then skip to `Activiti Example Installation`

-## PKS
+## Installing Ingress
-PKS doesn't come with an Ingress Controller so you will need to manually install it.
-You can do this with HELM:
+You can install the nginx ingress controller with helm:

 ```helm install stable/nginx-ingress```